 - Get the proper testing.
 Growers must have their hemp crops sampled by Wisconsin Department of Agriculture, Trade and Consumer Protection staff and tested by the department’s regulatory lab prior to harvest.
 Farmers can do pre or post-harvest testing with private labs that are certified, but this won’t replace testing by DATCP.

 Find hemp industry resources.

 Like with any new venture, finding a support group who can answer questions and ease concerns can be crucial.
 The Wisconsin Hemp Alliance, a new trade group for hemp farmers, is a helpful resource offering forums and industry educational events for farmers entering this emerging market.
-Insurance companies like Rural Mutual have expanded their offerings to include specific hemp growers insurance products such as crop hail and product and liability policies.
+Insurance companies like Rural Mutual have expanded their offerings to include specific hemp growers insurance products such as crop hail and farm coverage.

 We’re here to help you choose the protection that is right for you.